SebastJava/FreshMint/README.md

 * a communicative design
 * sufficient contrasts
-* colors that echo the main website
+* nice and professional

 And then the extra coding was reduced to very little.
 So it shouldn't pose too much trouble when the time comes to update the phpBB engine.

 But why all this trouble?
-Find [whats wrong with Minty](Whats-Wrong-With-Minty.md).
+Find [whats wrong with Minty.](Whats-Wrong-With-Minty.md)

 ## Installation